Government and Incentives

 What happens when we pass a farming subsidy into law?
 The idea behind any farming subsidy is that farming is of great importance to the society (it is, of course), and that by giving farmers more resources to expend, they will become more productive, employ better methods, provide better products, etc.

-In the normal old marketplace with no government intervention, the farmers who understand what people want and need the most and meet those needs with the most creativity and effectiveness, would gain the most resources anyway.
+In a free market, the farmers who understand best what people want and need and meet those needs with the most creativity and effectiveness would gain the largest market share and the most resources.

 As soon as the law is passed, any farmers that are able to will immediately move to meet the requirements to get the subsidy.
 If you can get that free money, you’re going to go for it.
 How can you possibly compete otherwise, if everyone else is getting it?